 E-MS: So, what's next for Elm Sunday?

 E-MS: Yes, but after that?

-Elm Sunday: Well, you're finishing up Seaglass Christmas.
+Elm Sunday: Well, I'm guessing your readers know you published Seaglass Christmas.
 It's the prequel to Inn Lak'ech.
 Can we have an image of that?

-E-MS: Thank you for mentioning that.
-I'm having a lot of fun pretending I'm eight-years-old again.
-The book will be released in October.
+E-MS: Sure, and thank you for mentioning that.
+I had a lot of fun pretending I was eight-years-old again.
 It's my first mystery and the second book in the Little Blessing series.

-Elm Sunday: I can't wait!
-And I'm glad nobody gets killed in this book, E-MS. I'm not a fan of those bloody murder mysteries.
+Elm Sunday: And I like the fact that nobody gets killed in this book.
+I don't know about you, but I'm not a fan of those bloody murder mystery books.
+Blood?
+Yeck!
 Anyway, readers get to see me in action as a kid detective.
 And many of the characters from Inn Lak'ech are in this prequel—Snow, Noah, Daddy, Mermie, Grandmother Ruth and more.
-And it all happens during the Christmas holidays, which I love, so thank you for that.
+And it all happens during the Christmas holidays—which you know I love—so thank you for that.

 E-MS: You're welcome.